Nova Scotia Highlanders

 The Nova Scotia Highlanders (also known as North Novies, North Novas) is an infantry regiment in the primary reserve of the Canadian Army.
 It is part of 36 Canadian Brigade Group, 5th Canadian Division.

 Creation

 The regiment was formed in 1954 by the amalgamation of The North Nova Scotia Highlanders, The Cape Breton Highlanders, and The Pictou Highlanders and 189th Light Anti Aircraft Battery, Royal Canadian Artillery.

-The regiment was composed of two separate units, officially designated as the 1st Battalion, The Nova Scotia Highlanders (North), and 2nd Battalion, The Nova Scotia Highlanders (Cape Breton), both of which were part of 5th Canadian Division's 36 Canadian Brigade Group.
+The regiment was composed of two battalions, officially designated as the 1st Battalion, The Nova Scotia Highlanders (North), and 2nd Battalion, The Nova Scotia Highlanders (Cape Breton), both of which were part of 5th Canadian Division's 36 Canadian Brigade Group.

-The 1st Battalion is headquartered in Truro with individual companies located in Amherst, Pictou, New Glasgow, Springhill, and Truro.
+The 2nd Battalion was headquartered in Sydney, and in 2011 it was de-amalgamated from The Nova Scotia Highlanders, to its pre-1954 designation, the Cape Breton Highlanders, becoming its own regiment.
+This leaves the Nova Scotia Highlanders as a one-battalion regiment.
+In April 2025, the regiment's motto was officially changed from siol na fear fearail (breed of manly men) to the former North Nova Scotia Highlanders' motto of cos cheum nach gabh tilleadh (our footsteps will not allow us to go backwards).

-The 2nd Battalion was headquartered in Sydney, and in 2011 it was renamed back to its pre-1954 designation, the Cape Breton Highlanders.
-This leaves The Nova Scotia Highlanders as a one-battalion regiment.
+The Nova Scotia Highlanders is headquartered in Truro with individual companies in Pictou, Springhill, and Truro.